 As a result, you'll get not just two but three tips in this new, updated article, plus a bonus tip at the end!
 The best fishing SUPs for fishing.
 Check out the latest and greatest fishing SUPs to help you find new spots and catch more fish!

 You have bass and bonefish on your mind and know a few spots you'd love to fish, but you can't access them by boat.
 How are you going to get there?
-Although you've heard of SUP fishing, you're not sure what it's all about.
+Although you've heard of SUP fishing, you're unsure what it's all about.
 After all, you've never fished anywhere other than a boat and aren't sure if paddleboard fishing is proper for you.

 So what is SUP fishing?
 I know you have questions, and here are some answers.
 Check out our picks for 3 of the best fishing SUPs below, including everything you need to know about SUP fishing!

-In simple terms, SUP fishing refers to fishing while on a stand-up paddleboard (duh).
+In simple terms, SUP fishing refers to fishing while on a standup paddleboard (duh).
 SUP boards are typically wide, long, and stable enough to accommodate the fishing gear you'll need to catch some fish while standing atop one of these boards.

-You can also use paddle board s to get to otherwise hard-to-reach places that are too shallow for a motorboat if the idea of balancing on a board while casting and reeling in big fish doesn't appeal to you.
+You can also use paddle boards to get to otherwise hard-to-reach places that are too shallow for a motorboat if the idea of balancing on a board while casting and reeling in big fish doesn't appeal to you.
 Using a paddleboard, you can sneak up on some fish much more stealthily than a boat with a loud motor announcing your presence.
 In place of anchoring your board, you can wade into the water and catch some fish once you arrive at your destination.
 For those who enjoy fishing in all its forms, SUP fishing is just another method to try.

 I know you're interested in SUP fishing, but how does it compare to kayak fishing?
 We'll examine what's similar between them and what's different.

-Most of the differences between SUP fishing and kayak fishing are minor and can be overcome.
+Most differences between SUP fishing and kayak fishing are minor and can be overcome.
 If you're looking for one factor that will influence whether you purchase a fishing paddleboard or a fishing kayak, your decision comes down to whether you prefer to sit and fish or stand and fish.
 It's the essential difference between the two, and which boat you buy depends on your answer.

 This premium package includes the following features:

 If an ISUP package had everything you could want, what more would you need?
 Are you interested in all the features you need to transform a paddle board into a stealthy fish-slaying machine?
-Aside from 3 mounting points (for fish finders, GoPros, or other equipment), this board has two fishing rod holders, front and back bungee netting, and D-rings for attaching a kayak seat or other gear.
+Aside from 3 mounting points (for fish finders, GoPros, or other equipment), this board has two fishing rod holders, front and back bungee netting, and D-rings for attaching a kayak seat and other gear.
 There is plenty of space for mounting and storing all the equipment you need for your excursion.

 Board of directors and customer service of the highest standard.
 Most customers have praised the company.
 One satisfied customer said,